jaylenw/Simple_DiscussDB/README.md

     Gunicorn should be running, and now we are all set!

-11. If you have your domain name pointing to your server, entering it to the address bar should result in your Djanog site!
+11. If you have your domain name pointing to your server, entering it to the address bar should result in your Django site!
 Congratulations! :)

 12. To make your life easier, and don't want to start you django site manually after server reboots, create a bash script.
 Lets name it startdjango.sh .
 In it add,